CreLox/OmicsVisualization/README.md

 Batch converts a column (from an Excel sheet ```SRXSheetFilePath```) of experiment numbers into corresponding run numbers (printed directly onto the console alongside the sequencing format employed).

+An alternative way is to use [the SRA Run Selector tool](https://www.ncbi.nlm.nih.gov/Traces/study/) provided by NCBI.
+We can get an overview of all the project's associated datasets by searching for the corresponding SRP/PRJNA/GSE accession number (see the figure attached below as an example for an overview of all datasets in [Hussein et al., *Developmental Cell*, 2020](https://www.sciencedirect.com/science/article/pii/S1534580719310676)).

 ## volcano.ma
 ```volcano.ma(Data, PlotType = "ma", HighlightEnsemblIDs = NA, EnsemblIDColumnName = "ensembl_gene_id", log2FoldChangeColumnName = "log2FoldChange", abslog2FoldChangeThreshold = 1, abslog2FoldChangeLimit, baseMeanColumnName = "baseMean", log2baseMeanLowerLimit, log2baseMeanUpperLimit, AdjustedPValueColumnName = "padj", SignificanceThreshold = 0.01, negativelog10AdjustedPValueLimit, LineWidth = 0.25, Alpha = 1, NSAlpha = 0.1, UpColor = "#FFD300", DownColor = "#0087BD", HighlightColor = "#C40233", HighlightSize = 2.5, log2FoldChangeLabel, log2FoldChangeTickDistance = 1, log10AdjustedPValueTickDistance = 5)```